 Congress could repeal it or the courts could say it is an unconstitutional infringement on speech rights.

 This so-called religious liberty order by Trump is somewhat analogous to a recent Supreme Court case in which a majority of justices appear to be ready to side with a church over Missouri’s Blaine Amendment, which denies state funds to churches.
 In this case the state refused to reimburse a Lutheran church for installing rubber playground surfaces, though the funding is available to other organizations.
+This leaves churches to look for other fundraising methods such as using GoFundMe and other fundraising platforms so they’re able to fulfill financial requirements.

 The court or the Congress are the proper places to resolve the religious free speech question.